 I’m curious about the personal side of your work.
 Is there a patient story that’s stuck with you emotionally — something that shifted how you view your work?

 HS patients have certainly changed the way I view my work and improved the way I treat my patients.
-It’s important to find somebody who is really well-versed in this condition.
+It’s important to find somebody who’s really well-versed in this condition.
 The reason that I know so much about HS is that it’s similar to boils and abscesses, which look like pimples.

 What’s next for you — anything you’re excited about in the world of dermatology or beyond?